Our Mission is to reduce food waste, food poverty and social isolation in New Zealand.

 Communities are increasingly fragmented.
 We don't know our neighbours anymore.
 Social Isolation is a significant and growing problem.

-We serve restaurant quality, three-course meals, prepared by volunteer chefs, from perfectly good food that would otherwise go to waste.
+We serve restaurant quality, three-course meals, prepared by chef led volunteers, from perfectly good food that would otherwise go to waste.

 Screen Shot 2023 06 18 at 5 38 34 PM